 shelter homes, communities and schools.

 as a practitioner, under-studied from numerous outstanding play therapists.
 She found play therapy in her journey believing that children hold their own keys to healing by becoming visible and valued to themselves.
 She holds the therapeutic

 Vygotsky so beautifully puts it, “A child’s play is not simply a reproduction of what he has experienced, but a creative reworking of the impressions he has acquired.”

 Madeleine is the recipient of the 2006 Play Therapy International award for her contribution of play therapy initiatives in Malaysia.
 Her diverse background in Advertising, Montessori Early Childhood Care and Education Teaching and Play Therapy has assisted her in insights that are tailored to each specific client’s needs, regardless of their age.
-She offers an integrative therapeutic play sessions to individual and groups of children.
+She offers an integrative play therapy sessions to individual and groups of children.
 And group workshops to adults.
 She is a member of Play Therapy International (PTi).

 Quek Sue Yian

 Sue Yian believes that every child should have the ability to be in charge of their own self - expression.
 Following this she is one of the founders of Anyaman Preschools, a reggio - inspired school that values play as the keystone of childhood development.
 She is also a founding partner at The Surin Academy, a small inclusive school that values personalised education deliveries.

 Moving from schools to individuals she started her journey on child therapy with a

 a diploma in Child Psychology and Learning Disorders.
 She also holds an MSC from the University of Birmingham for Poverty Alleviation and Development and has been working with at - risk communities for over 15 years through her role as Executive Director of the Hong Leong Foundation.

 A lover of children's books that support emotional well - being in 2014